fravellaneda/estimating-velocities/README.md

 **Authors**: Fernando Rodríguez Avellaneda, Jorge Mateu and Paula Moraga.
 **Paper**: *Estimating velocities of infectious disease spread through spatio-temporal log-Gaussian Cox point processes* ([arXiv:2409.05036](https://arxiv.org/abs/2409.05036))

-This repository provides code supporting the methods and results in the paper above, focusing on estimating velocity fields from spatio-temporal point process data.
+This repository provides code supporting the methods and results presented in the paper above, with a focus on estimating velocity fields from spatio-temporal point process data.

 ---